halcy/Mastodon.py/docs/index.rst

 .. py:module:: mastodon
 .. py:class: Mastodon

 Register your app!
 This only needs to be done once.
-Uncomment the code and substitute in your information.
+Uncomment the code and substitute in your information:

 .. code-block:: python